Frequently Asked Questions

 Yes.
 However, we are still planning our release and beginning our festival run, so it’s not out yet.

-If you sign up for our email list, we’ll send you a message the moment a screening is announced.
+If you sign up for our email list, we’ll send you a message the moment our release is announced.

 Circumcision is the surgical removal of the foreskin, the foremost part of the male penis.
 In America, it is typically practiced on infant males within the first few days of life.